sage-code/maj/basic.md

 ## Transform a verb in attribute using "y"

-* Root of the verv + "y" convert the verb into adverb

 paly = playful

 **So far:**
-* mu ser paly = I'm playful
+* me sera paly = I'm playful
-* tu ser paly = you are playful
+* te sera paly = you are playful
-* su ser paly = he, it or she is playful
+* se sera paly = he, it or she is playful

 ## Locations